rudra-vohra/momently/README.md

 Photo appears immediately in workspace
 ```

-The frontend uses size-aware batching for the production Vercel deployment.
+The frontend uses size-aware batching for the production deployment.

 The user can select many photos at once.
 The frontend automatically splits them into smaller requests and uploads the batches sequentially.